Photo by Ola Sierant

 theatre and games enthusiast.

 Hi!
-I’m an assistant professor at the Leiden Institute of Advanced Computer Science (LIACS) at Leiden University in the Netherlands and a principal investigator in the aQa group.
-I am happily playing with interpretable machine learning for science, ultracold platforms for quantum simulations, and theory of machine learning.
-My scientific passion is molding automated approaches into a unique new scientific lens and looking through it at established difficult quantum problems.
+I’m an assistant professor at the Leiden Institute of Advanced Computer Science (LIACS) and the Leiden Institute of Physics (LION) at Leiden University in the Netherlands, and a principal investigator in the aQa group.
+I am happily playing with interpretable machine learning for science, ultracold platforms for quantum simulations, and the theory of machine learning.
+My scientific passion is molding automated approaches into a unique new scientific lens and looking through it at established, difficult quantum problems.

 Sounds interesting?
 I’m looking for a postdoc! 🙂